List of The Jetsons characters: George Jetson

 Physically, George is a rather slim man of average height with short red hair and a cartoonishly large nose.
 His personality is that of a well-meaning, caring father, but he is often befuddled and stressed out by the problems of both his work and family lives.
 As The Jetsons was partially based on the comic strip Blondie, George himself was probably based on that strip's lead character, Dagwood Bumstead.
 His wife Jane is voiced by Penny Singleton who played the movie version of Blondie in the 1930s to 1950s.

 George's most famous catchphrase is "Jane!
 Stop this crazy thing!" seen at the end credits of the 1960s Jetsons episodes, but is also known for frequently uttering the phrase "Hooba-dooba-dooba!" to express wonder or astonishment (probably inspired by Fred Flintstone's similar-sounding "Yabba Dabba Doo!!").

 O'Hanlon was known for his portrayal of everyman characters in film and television.
 O'Hanlon once said of his character: "George Jetson is an average man.
 He has trouble with his boss, he has problems with his kids, and so on.
 The only difference is that he lives in the next century."
 O'Hanlon last did the voice for George Jetson in Jetsons: The Movie, which was released posthumously.

-In the Harvey Birdman, Attorney at Law episode "Back to the Present", George leads the Jetsons in returning to the past to sue the planet for causing global warming.
+In the Harvey Birdman, Attorney at Law episode "Back to the Present", George leads the Jetsons in returning to Earth to sue the planet for causing global warming.

 George Jetson also appeared in a cameo appearance on The Powerpuff Girls episode "Mime for a Change".

 In The Jetsons & WWE: Robo-WrestleMania!, George Jetson is assigned by Mr. Spacely to supervise a project that involves robots drilling through the surface of the Earth.

 George Jetson also appears at the Cedar Fair Entertainment Company and formerly Universal Studios Florida as a meetable character seen in 1996 video called "Kids for Character".

 He also appears on Kanye West's music video "Heartless".
 He is also seen along with his family, Rosie, and Mr. Spacely in a MetLife commercial that aired in 2012.

 The inspiration for George's name sake (aside from its voice actor) is believed to be a tribute to the prolific Danish designer, Georg Jensen, who defined modern design in the early and mid twentieth century.